On alternating-conjugate splitting methods: Alternating-conjugate splitting methods and their preservation properties

 \subsection{Hermitian flows}

-In the case of an alternating-conjugate splitting method $S_h$ approximating the flow generated by a Hermitian matrix, the following theorem allows one to conclude that typically\footnote{again, up to an assumption satisfied for almost all Hermitian matrices $H$.}, $S_\ts$ is similar to a real diagonal matrix (that is, in particular, a Hermitian matrix).
+In the case of an alternating-conjugate splitting method $S_h$ approximating the flow generated by a Hermitian matrix, the following theorem allows one to conclude that typically\footnote{{Here again, the property is valid for almost all Hermitian matrices $H$, since the eigenvalues of almost all Hermitian matrices are simple and this set of matrices is the complementary set of an algebraic submanifold.}}, $S_\ts$ is similar to a real diagonal matrix (that is, in particular, a Hermitian matrix).
 We recall that the necessary assumption on the spectrum, $\sigma(S_\ts) = \overline{\sigma(S_\ts)}$, is always satisfied if the matrices $A_j$ are real symmetric, whereas if they are Hermitian, $\Psi_h$ has to be symmetric-conjugate (see \eqref{eq:sym_conj}).

 \begin{theorem} Let $H \in \mathbb{C}^{N\times N}$ be a complex matrix and let $S_\ts \in \mathbb{C}^{N\times N}$ be a family of complex matrices depending smoothly on $\ts\in \mathbb{R}$ such that \begin{itemize} \item the spectrum of $S_h$ satisfies $\sigma(S_\ts) = \overline{\sigma(S_\ts)}$, \item $S_\ts$ is consistent with $\exp(\ts H)$, i.e. there exists $p\geq 1$ such that $ \displaystyle S_\ts \mathop{=}_{\ts\to 0} \e^{\ts H} + \mathcal{O}(\ts^{p+1}), $ \item the eigenvalues of $H$ are real and simple. \end{itemize} Then there exist \begin{itemize} \item $D_\ts$, a family of real diagonal matrices depending smoothly on $\ts$, \item $P_\ts$, a family of complex invertible matrices depending smoothly on $\ts$, \end{itemize} such that $P_\ts = P_0 + \mathcal{O}(\ts^p)$, $D_\ts = D_0 + \mathcal{O}(\ts^p)$ and, provided that $|\ts|$ is small enough,